Terraces may also be completely isolated and detached from buildings.

 - Terraces provide larger outdoor areas for gatherings and landscaping; balconies offer smaller, private spaces for individuals or small groups.

-- Terraces generally have direct access to the ground or a rooftop; balconies are supported by columns or cantilevered from the building’s structure.
+- Terraces have direct access to the ground or a rooftop; balconies are supported by columns or cantilevered from the building’s structure.

 Terrace vs. Balcony